 This account, stating that Richard Purdue had a brother named Louis Gregory Purdue, seems very probable an account given close to the time of it publication in 1889, and the considerable time lapse created confusion as to which sides were which in the family of Rachel's father-in-law, Howel Gregory Purdue.

-From accounts of descendants of the Perdue families of Chesterfield County, Virginia, there is also a traditon of French Huguenot ancestry, the earliest one, found by this compiler, for William N. Perdue born ca 1810 in Chesterfield County, the father of Edgar N. Perdue, where the former was noted as having been born of “representatives of the fine French-Huguenot element that early found homes in Virginia” in History of Virginia, Volume 4; Page 78, Philip Alexander Bruce, Lyon Gardiner Page, Richard Lee Morton.
+From accounts of descendants of the Perdue families of Chesterfield County, Virginia, there is also a tradition of French Huguenot ancestry, the earliest one, found by this compiler, for William N. Perdue born ca 1810 in Chesterfield County, the father of Edgar N. Perdue, where the former was noted as having been born of “representatives of the fine French-Huguenot element that early found homes in Virginia” in History of Virginia, Volume 4; Page 78, Philip Alexander Bruce, Lyon Gardiner Page, Richard Lee Morton.
 American Historical Society.
 1924.

 A later account in a history titled Chesterfield – An Old Virginia Colony; Page 80, Francis Earle Lutz.
 William Byrd Press, Richmond, Virginia.
 1954, notes that “William Perdue, a French Huguenot, received a patent of 240 acres of Land”.

-Along with the above accounts, threads of French Huguenot ancestry also runs strongly through a number of lines living later in the nineteenth century and early part of the twentieth century giving serious consideration for the need to attempt further research of the Huguenots in England just prior to 1700, when many sojourned there as refugees, after the Revocation Of The Edict of Nantes in 1685, many of them affiliated with the Huguenot churches in London and elsewhere as they waited out their fate.
+Along with the above accounts, threads of French Huguenot ancestry also run strongly through a number of lines living later in the nineteenth century and early part of the twentieth century giving serious consideration for the need to attempt further research of the Huguenots in England just prior to 1700, when many sojourned there as refugees, after the Revocation Of The Edict of Nantes in 1685, many of them affiliated with the Huguenot churches in London and elsewhere as they waited out their fate.